 As one of the restaurant capitals of the world, it is well known that London is not short of places to eat.
 In our fair city, you will find that pretty much every possible kind of cuisine, style and budget is catered for, whether you are looking to chow down on some noodles or tuck into a mighty steak complete with triple-cooked chips and lashings of béarnaise sauce.
 In the last few years though, a new phenomenon has gripped London’s streets – the population's infatuation with weird and wonderful desserts - and there's no denying that best desserts in London are a thing of beauty.

 Dessert bars are not just pleasing to the taste buds though, as many of them feature picture-perfect serves of loaded ice cream sundaes and over-the-top freakshakes, while fun and quirky interiors are just a bonus.
 If you want to stick to regular restaurants though, there are tons in town that boast a fab pudding menu, as well as some impressive vegan desserts in London.

-If you feel as strongly about desserts as we do, you probably spend a good amount of time scrolling through Instagram and searching online for where to find the best dessert places in London.
+If you feel as strongly about the sweet stuff as we do, you probably spend a good amount of time scrolling through Instagram and searching online for the best desserts London has to offer.
 We have got you covered, with our hand-picked selection of the most incredible pudding spots.
 Whether you are on the hunt for a dedicated dessert bar, or simply just a restaurant with a cracking selection of puddings, our pick of the sweetest treats you can find in London should have something that tickles your fancy.

 The best dessert bars in London

 While restaurants with great dessert menus are all well and good, a menu dedicated entirely to sweet stuff is even better.
 Below, you’ll find our pick of the best dessert bars in London.

 Cedric Grolet at The Berkeley, Knightsbridge